SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 ### 9 December 2024 - Enhancement - Remote Access - Improved upload speed [ID 41662]

-From now on, there will be an improved upload speed for remote access requests.
-This will mainly affect file uploads, for example in cube when uploading a protocol or upgrade package.
+The upload speed for remote access requests has been improved.
+This will mainly affect file uploads, for example in Cube when uploading a protocol or upgrade package.

 ### 1 December 2024 - New feature - Admin app - Connector usage [ID 41580]